 What kind of pain does an inguinal hernia cause?

-An inguinal hernia is a protrusion of abdominal contents into and sometimes through the inguinal canal.
+An inguinal hernia is a hole in the strength layer of the abdominal wall which allows protrusion of abdominal contents through the inguinal canal.
 The inguinal canal contains blood vessels, spermatic vessel and nerves that travel to the testicle.
-When a hernia occurs, the contents of the hernia compresses these structures, often leading to a feeling of heaviness, pressure or even pain.
+When a hernia is present, bulging contents of the hernia compresses these structures, often leading to a feeling of heaviness, pressure or even pain.
 The pain may be localized to the bulge, or the pain may radiate (shoot down) to the scrotum (the sac where the testicles are) or inner thigh.
 Some people describe intense pressure or even burning.
+These symptoms will only occur when the contents bulge through the hernia.
 Most people feel pain at the end of the day, after prolonged standing or sitting.
 Most people get relief of pain when they lay down flat.
 It is rare to feel sharp stabbing pain with a hernia, as this kind of pain is often due to a musculoskeletal injury.

 How do I relieve pain from an inguinal hernia?

 Many people who suffer from discomfort or pain from an inguinal hernia find that laying down flat on their backs can relieve most of their symptoms.
+This is because this is the position which most easily allows bulging hernia contents to return to the abdominal cavity and stop compressing the surrounding structures.
 Some find it necessary to massage the hernia back into their abdomen.
 While we advise most patients we have evaluated that it is safe to to this in the short term, there is no substitute for surgery.
-Surgery will alleviate the pain of most people within a few days.
+Surgery will alleviate hernia pain right away by preventing abdominal contents from bulging.
 Anyone that has pain that restricts their activity level should be evaluated by an experienced hernia surgeon to understand their options.
 Over-the-counter pain medication use is not typically advised, as pain severe enough to warrant medication is often an indication for surgical intervention.
 Recent data suggest that prescribing opioids before surgery increases a patients risk of becoming opioid dependent after surgery – a practice we don’t condone.

 Relieving hernia pain with a hernia belt or truss

 Some patients are unable to schedule their surgery right away, usually because of a work commitment, planned vacation, or current medical situation.
 A hernia belt or hernia truss can be a great bridge to surgery in these scenarios.
-Most local hospital supply pharmacies carry a hernia truss that can easily fit over undergarments.
-The truss should be put on while the patient is lying flat, with the hernia fully reduced.
+Most local hospital supply pharmacies and many online retailers carry a hernia truss that can easily fit over undergarments.
+The truss should be put on while lying down, with the hernia fully reduced, when no bulge is present.
 By tightening the truss in this position, the hernia contents will be kept inside the abdominal cavity.
-This option helps most patients with pain management for the short term until they can schedule surgery.
+Placing the hernia truss over an already bulging hernia will only further compress these tissues and can increase symptoms like pressure and pain.
+Using a hernia truss helps most patients with pain management for the short term until they can schedule surgery.